 If your teeth and gums are healthy and you’re free of any major orthodontic issues, you may be a good candidate for cosmetic dentistry.

 On the other hand, cosmetic treatment may not be the right fit for you if you struggle with oral health problems like gum disease or cavities, or if you have major issues with the alignment of your teeth or jaw.
 Restorative care or orthodontic treatment can resolve these problems before you decide to explore cosmetic dental treatment.
 In many cases, restorative care and orthodontics can give you a healthier and more beautiful smile.

 Absolutely!
 It’s common to have multiple cosmetic dental procedures done at the same time.
 Dental bonding and enameloplasty, for example, are often done in the same appointment.
-If you’re looking to find out if you can have multiple cosmetic procedures done at once, ask your dentist for more information.
+If you’re looking to find out if you can have multiple cosmetic procedures done at once, ask your dentist in Allen for more information.

-Unfortunately, it is not common for cosmetic dentistry to be covered by dental insurance.
+Unfortunately, it is not common for cosmetic dentistry in Allen, TX to be covered by dental insurance.
 Insurance providers often list cosmetic treatments as elective and unnecessary to the health of your smile.
 For most cosmetic cases, you will need to pay for treatment out-of-pocket.
 In some instances, your insurance may cover a small amount of costs for treatments like cosmetic crowns or veneers, but this is not common.
 If you’re looking for more details on your dental insurance coverage, contact your insurer.
 Be sure to also contact our practice to see if we can assist you with discounts or payment plans to help you cover treatment.

 In just one whitening session, your teeth can be lightened by up to 10 shades.